eleow/shopBot/README.md

 * Graduate Certificate in [Practical Language Processing](https://www.iss.nus.edu.sg/stackable-certificate-programmes/business-analytics/graduate-certificate-in-practical-language-processing") offered by [NUS-ISS](https://www.iss.nus.edu.sg "Institute of Systems Science, National University of Singapore").

 The objective of the chatbot is to give users better "decision simplicity" in their shopping for headphones, utilising Google DialogFlow, rasa NLU, Kommunicate, and other NLP techniques and libraries.
-As a demo, the deployed chatbot would be embedded within a (fake) electronics website.
+As a demo, the deployed chatbot would be embedded within a (fake) headphones website.